DurgaV240106/Univariate-Linear-Regression/README.md

 ```

 #Program for Univariate linear regression using the least squares method.
-#Developed by: Keerthika N
+#Developed by: DURGA V
-#RegisterNumber: 21000385
+#RegisterNumber: 23013532
 import numpy as np
 import matplotlib.pyplot as plt
 # Preprocessing Input data